 To obtain regulatory approval of a drug under EU regulatory systems, we may submit marketing authorizations either under a centralized or decentralized procedure.
 The centralized procedure, which is compulsory for medicines produced by certain biotechnological processes and optional for those which are highly innovative, provides for the grant of a single marketing authorization that is valid for all EU member states.
 The decentralized procedure provides for approval by one or more other, or concerned, member states of an assessment of an application performed by one member state, known as the reference member state.
 Under this procedure, an applicant submits an application, or dossier, and related materials including a draft summary of product characteristics, and draft labeling and package leaflet, to the reference member state and concerned member states.
 The reference member state prepares a draft assessment and drafts of the related materials within 120 days after receipt of a valid application.
-Within 90 days of receiving the reference member state's assessment report, each concerned member state must decide whether to approve the assessment report and related materials.
+Within 90 days of receiving the reference member state cannot approve the assessment report and related materials.
 If a member state cannot approve the assessment report and related materials on the grounds of potential serious risk to the public health, the disputed points may eventually be referred to the European Commission, whose decision is binding on all member states.